cmse822/project-2-pi-by-mpi-team-11/report/README.md

 Running time for number of ranks=20: 0.044228

-The running times for these 5 different runs are very similar since the same number of rounds have to be executed on each rank per run.
+The running times for these 5 different runs are very similar since the same number of rounds have to be executed on each rank per run and the ranks run in parallel.
 There is more computation to be done as we increase ranks but these computations are being parallelized.
-There is a slight increase in running time if we keep on adding ranks and this slight increase will become stable as we keep increasing the number of ranks.
-This stable slight increase is due to the added setup time and because of the reduce operation time increase.
+There is a slight increase in running time if we keep on adding ranks and this slight increase will become more stable as we keep increasing the number of ranks.
+This stable slight increase is due to the added setup time and because of the “reduce” operation time increase with each additional ranks.
 That being said, it doesn't seem to be a problem when compared with the added number of needed computation (number of rounds).
 This is a weak scaling study.

-Note: For each different run, we allocated number of processors equal or greater than the number of ranks to be executed since we don't want any 2 or morre ranks to be executed on the same core in-serial.
+Note: For each different run (certain rank run), we allocated the number of processors equal or greater than the number of ranks to be executed since we don't want any 2 or more ranks to be executed on the same core in-serial.

 3.)

+-> 1 node is being utilized here so we refer to single machine inter-process communication done by MPI as communication costs.

-Number of rounds is fixed to = 100.
-Every rank/process executes 100/(number of processes) rounds.
+-> Number of rounds is fixed to 100 (will be distributed across R ranks).

+-> The number of darts thrown is fixed to 10000.

+-> report/mpi_pi_calc_div.c  [Number of rounds are distributed across ranks] is the relevant code.

-Remainder number of rounds is equally distributed across ranks (remainder is always less than number of ranks so each rank at most executes 1 round from the remainder rounds).
+Every rank/process executes 100/(number of processes) rounds since the rounds are distributed across the processes.
+The remainder number of rounds is equally distributed across ranks (remainder is always less than number of ranks so each rank at most executes 1 round from the remainder rounds).

 Running time for number of ranks=1: 0.043623